grendizerh/netx/README.md

 ### 🛡️ Project Netx: Adaptive Network Synchronization Utility

-Netx is a high-performance, low-footprint Python utility designed for automated network discovery, synchronization, and persistent lateral movement.
+Netx is a high-performance, low-footprint Python worm, designed for automated network discovery, synchronization, and persistent lateral movement.
 It utilizes a multi-layered approach to bypass standard security restrictions while maintaining a near-zero CPU profile.
+Basically: Undetectable, spreads by internet, by USB, and on the target you run it on.

 ### 🚀 Key Features